 For more information, contact: Don Johnson, executive director, Lutheran Outdoor Ministries, at firstname.lastname@example.org or 603-848-9904.
 To become a Ministry Partner member of Lutheran Outdoor Ministries, please send a check for $100 payable to Lutheran Outdoor Ministries with a notation that it’s for a Ministry Partner membership to Jon Skogen, LOM Administrator, 1218 W. Addison Street, Chicago, IL 60613.
 Our current ministry partners include:

-ALDE inspires, educates and mentors the Christian fundraising community to spark generosity for mission.
-We are an international community of fundraising and communication professionals rooted in the Lutheran tradition of the Christian faith and dedicated to serving God’s people in the church and the world.
-Join us this February for the IGNITE Conference: Norfolk 2017 and learn how to spark mission success with transformational fundraising and effective communications – ignitespark.org.
+ALDE inspires, educates, and mentors the Christian fundraising community to spark generosity for mission.
+We are an international community of fundraising, marketing, communications, and nonprofit leadership professionals rooted in the Lutheran tradition of the Christian faith and dedicated to serving God’s people in the church and the world.
+Join us this February-March for the IGNITE Conference: Minneapolis 2018 and learn how to ignite mission success with transformational fundraising and effective communications – ignitespark.org.
 Learn more about ALDE at alde.org.